Thomas--S/ts_vehicles/ts_vehicles_cars/manual_EN.md

 In this case it helps to left-click the vehicle with a lifting jack.
 This will move the car one block up.

+## Tanker Truck

+Trucks can be equipped with a payload tank to transport large amounts of liquids.

+The tanks can be filled and emptied by using a tank terminal, which works similar to the fuel stations.
+The main difference is, that the tank terminal connects to the pump from the back side and pumping is possible in both directions.